BEGINNER • ADVANCED BEGINNER • INTERMEDIATE • EXPERIENCED • CROCHET

 Please read about our class policies and skill levels below.

-Check out the classes we are offering this season, then call us (610-373-1622) or come in to sign up, check out the class models, and choose your yarn and supplies.
+Check out the classes below, then call us (610-373-1622) or come in to sign up, check out the class models, and choose your yarn and supplies.

 (We do not have an online sign-up at this time.)